-- Class notes, presentations and questionnaires about the Internet Architecture (Lectures from February and early March). - Refresher about Internet Architecture (IA) and Interfaces.
-In the lectures referenced just above, we introduced the Internet Architecture (IA).
-The essential element of IA is a hierarchy of four protocol layers and interfaces to layers 1, 2 and 3.
+Refresher about Internet Architecture and Interfaces.

+In chapter 1, we introduced the Internet Architecture (IA).
+The essential characteristic of IA is that it is comprised of a hierarchy of four protocol layers alongside interfaces for programmatic access to layers 1, 2 and 3.
 Each interface permits a programmer to use the services provided by the accessed layer's protocol.
 You, the programmer simply invoke some send() or receive() function call from the sockets library.
-The rest of the communication processes are completely transparent to you, the programmer; those processes are the responsibility of the socket interface alongside with the underlying protocol stack.
+The rest of the communication processes are completely transparent to you, the programmer; those processes are the exclusive responsibility of the socket interface alongside with the underlying protocol stack.